What is a College?

 Where can I get program information?

-UFV Advising is your best source of information about program requirements.
+UFV Academic Advising Centre is your best source of information about program requirements.
 They can also help you compare requirements across programs in order to help you find the best program for you.
 If you want to know more about a specific discipline, please connect with the discipline’s Department Head, attend department-hosted events, or connect with discipline-specific student associations.

 I want to transfer into UFV Arts.
 What do I need to do?